Crozwords/Roguemon/README.md

 Super Potion + Any Status Heal + Ether
 Status Cap +1 + Any Status Heal + Potion
-Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Berry Pouch - HP Berries may be stored instead of equipped|status berry do not count against cap Temporary Item Voucher - Permanently unlock one non-revive found item before next gym (immediate decision) Candy Jar - You may now save PP Up/PP Max/Rare Candy for anytime use Warding Charm (A2/A3 only) - Remove the effect of one curse in the future.
+Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Berry Pouch - HP Berries may be stored instead of equipped; status berry do not count against cap Temporary Item Voucher - Permanently unlock one non-revive found item before next gym (immediate decision) Candy Jar - You may now save PP Up/PP Max/Rare Candy for anytime use Warding Charm (A2/A3 only) - Remove the effect of one curse in the future.